Fourth-order Adaptive Mesh Refinement both in space and in time for incompressible Navier-Stokes equations with Dirichlet boundary conditions: Algorithms

 All the above linear equations are solved by a geometric multigrid method \cite{briggs2000multigrid}, with injection as the restriction operator, linear interpolation as the prolongation operator, and the weighted Jacobi ($\omega = \frac{2}{3}$) as the smoother.

-The weighted Jacobi also serves as an excellent bottom solver for linear systems of type (GME-2), since their strict diagonal dominance implies that the spectral radius of the iteration matrix is much smaller than one.
-However, for equations of types \mbox{(GME-1)} and (GME-3), the weighted Jacobi is no longer a good bottom solver because the spectral radius of the iteration matrix is close to one.
+The weighted Jacobi also serves as an excellent bottom solver for (TLS-2), since the strict diagonal dominance of the matrices implies that the spectral radius of the iteration matrix is much smaller than one.
+However, for \mbox{(TLS-1)} and (TLS-3), the weighted Jacobi is no longer a good bottom solver because the spectral radius of the iteration matrix is close to one.
 In addition, the dynamic nature of AMR may create a refinement level whose constituting boxes have complex adjacency and unusual shapes such as a long strip.
 In these cases, we switch the bottom solver to the ILU-preconditioned GMRES($m$) method \cite[Chapter 9]{saad2003iterative} and obtain an optimal complexity of the corresponding geometric multigrid method.

+As shown in Figure \ref{fig:mg_convergenceRate}, the reduction rates of one V-cycle are around $10$ and $10^4$ for (TLS-1,3) and (TLS-2), respectively.
+The high efficiency in the case of (TLS-1,3) is due to the following reasons.
+First, as part of the bottom solver, the ILU factorization is \emph{only} applied to the linear system associated with the coarsest multigrid level.
+Second, the preconditioning matrix derived in the ILU factorization well approximates the coefficient matrix of linear system and yields faster GMRES convergence.
+In our tests, only three to five GMRES iterations are required to boost the residual reduction rates to around 10.
+Last, after each regridding, the ILU factorization is executed only once, and the resulting triangular matrices are stored and reused in GMRES iterations.
+Then each preconditioning only entails a matrix-vector multiplication, which is highly efficient because the matrices resulting from the ILU factorization inherit the sparsity of the original matrix.